pavelkryukov/putty-aes-ni/README.md

 To run performance test, use `make perf-geomean-aes.txt`.
 The output is geometric mean of speedups per encryption/decryption of different data sets with memory range from 16 bytes to 16 Mbytes.

 Raw performance data is stored to **perf-original.txt** and **perf-output.txt**, the first one is for standard version, second is for AES-NI version.
 Format of output files is following: `code keylen blocklen time`, where code 0 is encryption, code 1 is decryption, and code 2 is for encryption in sdctr mode.

-Be sure that CPU supports AES-NI (_Checking for AES-NI support... found_).
-You may use [Intel Product Specification Advanced Search](https://ark.intel.com/Search/FeatureFilter?productType=processors&AESTech=true) to check if your CPU supports AES-NI and SHA-NI.

 ### _AES and SHA functional tests_